Importance sampling-based gradient method for dimension reduction in Poisson log-normal model: Simulation study

-\paragraph{Experimental design} Each algorithm is initialized at the variational estimate $\hat{\btheta}^{\rm VEM}$ and run for a total of 200 epochs with two regimes of batch sizes $\mathfrak{B} = 250$ and $1$ along iterations.
-Batches of size 250 --- which correspond to the full dataset --- are used for the first 180 epochs.
-During these, the gradient estimator is computed as the average of the SNIS estimators \eqref{eqn:is} over $\mathfrak{B}$ individuals simultaneously drawn from the dataset.
-Namely, let $\mathfrak{I}$ denotes the set of randomly drawn individuals, we use
+\paragraph{Experimental design} Each algorithm runs for a total of 1010 epochs with two regimes of batch sizes, $\mathfrak{B} = n$ and $\mathfrak{B} =1$, used along iterations.
+We resort to the full dataset for the first 1000 epochs.
+During this initial phase, the \BB{Monte Carlo gradient estimator \citep{mohamed2020montecarlogradientestimation}} is computed as the average of SNIS estimators \eqref{eqn:is} over all individuals, namely

+\BB{ Given the computed gradient estimator, parameters are updated using the \textsf{Rprop} \citep{Rprop1993Riedmiller}} update rules : \textsf{Rprop} assigns an individual learning rate to each parameter, which is adjusted based on the gradient.
+Formally, given $A^{(1)} = \mathbf I_d$ and $(\eta_+, \eta_-) = (1.2,0.5)$, \textsf{Rprop} updates correspond to